SEATTLE FESTIVAL OF DANCE + IMPROVISATION

 MEET THE CHOREOGRAPHERS

-Register for WEEK 1 to make a new, site-responsive work with Makisig Akin + Anya Cloud at King Street Station.
-Register for WEEKS 2-3 to make a new work for the stage with either Peggy Piacenza or Joseph Hernandez, or sign up for the Full Professional Cohort to learn and perform two new works in three weeks!
+Register for WEEK 1 to make a new, site-responsive work with BRKFST at Seattle Art Museum’s Olympic Sculpture Park.
+Register for WEEKS 2-3 to make a new work for the stage with either Nia-Amina Minor or Undercurrent, or sign up for the Full Professional Cohort to learn and perform two new works in three weeks!

 Professional Cohort Week 1